Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

         .. warning::

-            Unfortunately OpenVPN doesn’t seem to be able to establish a handshake on some operating systems and stops at an error as reported `here <https://support.nitrokey.com/t/nitrokey-pro-with-openssl-1-1-1-tls-1-3-and-rsa-based-certificates/2180/2>`__, `here <https://support.nitrokey.com/t/openvpn-openssl-error-141f0006/2637>`__ and `here <https://community.openvpn.net/openvpn/ticket/1215>`__
+            Unfortunately OpenVPN doesn't seem to be able to establish a handshake on some operating systems and stops at an error as reported `here <https://support.nitrokey.com/t/nitrokey-pro-with-openssl-1-1-1-tls-1-3-and-rsa-based-certificates/2180/2>`__, `here <https://support.nitrokey.com/t/openvpn-openssl-error-141f0006/2637>`__ and `here <https://community.openvpn.net/openvpn/ticket/1215>`__

         ::